MSW Course Offerings & Descriptions

 • SWK400 Foundations in Human Behavior in the Social Environment

-This course, for foundation-year graduate students in social work, teaches students to critically evaluate and apply biological, psychological, and social theories to client situations across the lifespan.
-Effects of the interplay of biological, psychological, social, economical and cultural elements of the social environment on human functioning are examined.
-Systems promoting or deterring people in the attainment and maintenance of optimal health and well-being are explored with particular attention on the effects over the life course of these systems on populations at risk, ethnic and racial minorities, sexual minorities, women, and persons with disability.
+Students examine the effects of the biological, psychological, social, economical and cultural elements of the social environment on human functioning.
+Students will also explore the systems promoting or deterring people from reaching optimal health and well-being.
+Specifically, the effects they have on populations at risk, ethnic and racial minorities, sexual minorities, women, and persons with disability.
 3 S.H., 3 C.H.

 • SWK450 Foundations in Social Work Practice with Individuals